Settings

 Profile

-The profile handles username, password, MFA and API key management.
+The profile page handles username, password, MFA and API key management.

 Multi-Factor Authentication